Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part I: Portfolio Successive Halving in

-\paragraph{Portfolio vs. KND.} We introduced the portfolio-based warmstarting to avoid computing meta-features for a new dataset.
-However, the portfolios work inherently differently.
-While KND aimed at using only well performing configurations, a portfolio is built such that there is a diverse set of configurations, starting with ones that perform well on average and then moving to more specialized ones, which also provides a different form of initial design for BO.
 Here, we study the performance of the learned portfolio and compare it against \asklone{}'s default meta-learning strategy using $25$ configurations.
 Additionally, we also study how pure BO would perform.
 We give results in Table \ref{tab:portfolio:results}.

-For the new \automl{}-hyperparameter $|\Portfolio|$ we chose $32$ to allow two full iterations of SH with our hyperparameter setting of SH.
-Unsurprisingly, warmstarting in general improves the performance on all \horizon{}s and most model selection strategies, often by a large margin.
+For the new \automl{}-hyperparameter $|\Portfolio|$, we chose $32$ to allow two full iterations of SH with our hyperparameter setting of SH.
+Unsurprisingly, warmstarting, in general, improves the performance on all \horizon{}s and most model selection strategies, often by a large margin.
 The portfolios always improve over BO, while KND does so in all but one case.
-When comparing the portfolios to KND, we find that the raw results are always favorable, and that for more than half of the settings the differences are also significant.
+When comparing the portfolios to KND, we find that the raw results are always favorable and that for half of the settings, the differences are also significant.